ChrisBugliosi/NHL_Prediction_Models/README.md

 the NHL API, MoneyPuck, and various other sources.

-Predictions were created using various neural networks, XGBoost, logistic regression with ElasticNet regularization, and other methods to create win/loss classifiers and single season final standings prediction models that were tested on the 2023-24 NHL season.
+Predictions were created using various neural networks, XGBoost, logistic regression with ElasticNet regularization, and other methods to create win/loss classifiers and single season final standings prediction models that were then optimized and tested on the 2023-24 NHL season.

 I hope you enjoy my project!